Vaultionizer/vault-docs/docs/pm/srs.md

 The goal is no to be the next Dropbox or Google Drive, the approach here is a little bit different and requires some own effort from the user.
 Instead of trusting a third party service, the user alone will be able to decide where his data is stored by using the back-end we provide.
 Together with our multi-purpose app Vaultionizer will provide the user with the tools necessary to store his data in a secure manner.
+We will only provide a demo back-end for all users that want to try our app, but in order to unlock all features they have to host the back-end themselves.

 ### 2.2 Use Case Diagram